Fort Lee Postnuptial Agreements Lawyer

 Finally, a postnuptial agreement can only be made if there is full and fair disclosure by the parties of all material assets, financial obligations, fiscal responsibilities, and potential future income, including inheritances, interest payments, and life insurance.
 Failure to fully disclose these financial statements could result in the invalidation of the agreement, especially if the disclosure would affect a spouse’s willingness to agree.

 Factors Invalidating Postnuptial Agreements

 Retaining a divorce lawyer can benefit both spouses.
 A court will only honor agreements made at the end of a marriage in consideration of a divorce if the agreement is both fair and equitable concerning both spouses’ economic rights.
 A contract that materially disadvantages one spouse may be considered inequitable by the courts and thus unenforceable.
-A nearby lawyer could review the terms of the prospective postnuptial contract against statutes and case law to ensure the c honors the parties’ intentions and that it will withstand judicial scrutiny if challenged in court.
+A Fort Lee lawyer could review the terms of the prospective postnuptial contract against statutes and case law to ensure the contract honors the parties’ intentions and that it will withstand judicial scrutiny if challenged in court.

 Several factors will disqualify a postnuptial agreement:

 - Inequitable agreements;